ttmgr/Master_Thesis/README.md

 # Master_Thesis - Tim Reska - 11182193
+# Tim Reska - 11182193 - Hybrid Assembly - Myo Dataset

+# Short summary written Master Thesis

+- Introduction
+- Background Information
+  - Mouse Model - Why mice, advantages - applications
+  - Myogenesis - Why muscle proliferation is good for sequencing experiments and helpful in science in general
+- Sequencing
+  - Illumina vs ONT
+  - Hybrid Sequencing approaches
+- Materials and Methods
+  - Materials
+- Methods
+  - Qualitative Methods summary
+  - Quantitative Methods summary
+  - Isoform analysis and differential transcript usage summary
+- Results
+- Qualitative Analysis
+  - Reference versus Assemblies
+  I start with the quality control of sqanti, of the Myo samples versus the reference.
+I am explaining which kind of matches are the most important, and which are an indicator that the assemblies might be contaminated by artifacts or misassemblies e.g. high percentage of intergenic genes.
+  - Cross-comparing assemblies
+  Afterwards comes the numerical comparison of the samples with respect to the assembly as well as the cross-comparison between the different assemblies in terms of precision and intron chain level.
+Lastly, I will show examples of transcripts only found by SR, LR or Mix in form of IGV Screenshots.
+- Quantitative Analysis
+The quantitative analysis will rely on generating quantitative expression scores and explaining these for the samples, as well as basic statistics for the read counts: avg. count per transcript, how many transcripts each method found.
+- Differential Analysis
+  - Up- and down-regulated genes
+  Here i will describe the differential gene expression, find examples of up- or down-regulated genes of which are necessary for the proliferation from myoblast to myotube.
+Show the differential gene expression of long reads and the mixed variants with the help of volcano plots, trying to highlight certain genes.
+  - Differential isoform usage
+  Show examples for differential isoform usage, show differences in isoforms between flair and salmon transcripts
+- Outlook and Discussion

 The following github presents a pipeline for the assembly of transcriptomes based on short or long reads as well as combined approach.